 Add cooled melted white chocolate and beat until just combined.
 Add frozen raspberries and use a large metal spoon or spatula to quickly fold in until just combined.
 Spoon mixture into prepared tin and smooth surface.

 Bake in preheated oven for 65 minutes or until a skewer inserted comes out clean.
 Leave to cool in tin for 5 minutes before turning onto a wire rack to cool completely (this will take about 2 hours).

 Method - Raspberry Swirl Frosting

-Beat cream cheese, butter and Raspberry Baking Paste with an electric mixer until pale, creamy and well combined.
+Beat cream cheese, butter and Vanilla Bean Paste with an electric mixer until pale, creamy and well combined.

 Gradually add icing sugar, half a cup at a time, beating well after each addition until well combined.
 Continue to beat on medium-high speed for 5 minutes or until very light and creamy.

 Mash thawed raspberries with a fork then pass through a sieve, pressing with a spoon to extract as much juice as possible.
 Discard seeds.